your career

-possible career paths WITH AN architecture degree
+possible career paths with a said degree

 Architect - Principal